restberry/restberry/README.md

 restberry.enableAuthWithGoogle(app, passport, mongoose);
 ```

-This will create a User object containing googleId, email, name, avatar and
+This will create a User object containing googleId, email, name, image and
 gender.

 ## Response examples